speedingplanet/intuit-rxjava/rxjava-lab01/lab-01.md

 ## Part 3

 Use TestObserver to write better tests for Manager.
 Specifically:
+* Test whether the `getTeam` Observable completed
-* Test whether there was a subscription to the Observable from `getTeam`
+* Test whether the `getTeam` Observable had any errors
 * Test whether that Observable returned the right values in the right order
-* Test whether that Observable completed

 ## Part 4